 Performance Measures GO NO GO 1.
 Allowed one person at a time into the access tent or access control area.
 2. Identified personnel requesting access to the restricted area.
 3. Processed personnel meeting access authorization criteria.
 4. Granted access to authorized personnel.
 5. Directed personnel granted access to their destination if requested.
-6. Collected badges when personnel leave the restricted area.
+6. Collected badges when personnel left the restricted area.
 7. Enforced noise, light, and litter discipline.
 8. Requested updates and/or clarification on the established rules of engagement.

 Evaluation Guidance: Score the soldier GO if all steps are performed correctly.
 Score the soldier NO-GO if any step is performed incorrectly.
-If the soldier fails any step, explain the error and how to correct the performance requirement.
+If the soldier fails any step, explain the error to correct performance.